MobileFirst-Platform-Developer-Center/DevCenter/_posts/2017/2017-09-18-mfp-support-for-ios11.md

   name: Sandhya Suman
 ---

-Every year Apple releases a new iOS iteration, and with every release we keep our promise to customer by ensuring compatibility, embracing iOS changes with minimal impacts.
-With this years Apple release of iOS11, we are pleased to announce that we extend MobileFirst Platform Foundation v7.1 and v8.0 support on iOS 11.For reference, make sure to read through our [support plan for Android O and iOS 11](https://mobilefirstplatform.ibmcloud.com/blog/2017/01/11/support-plan-for-next-android-ios-mobile-os/).
+Every year Apple releases a new version of iOS, and with every release MobileFirst keeps a promise to our customers by ensuring compatibility with the latest version and embracing new iOS changes with minimal impact.
+With this year's release of Apple iOS11, MobileFirst is pleased to announce the support of iOS 11 on MobileFirst Platform Foundation v7.1 and v8.0.
+For more details, read through our [support plan for Android O and iOS 11](https://mobilefirstplatform.ibmcloud.com/blog/2017/01/11/support-plan-for-next-android-ios-mobile-os/).

-We have been testing the iOS11 beta version and details can be seen [Compatibility tests for iOS 11.]({{site.baseurl}}/blog/2017/07/24/compatibility-tests-for-ios-11/).
-We have verified various features of MobileFirst Platform Foundation on the iOS11 seed build for MobileFirst Platform Foundation v7.1 and v8.0.
+The beta version of iOS 11 has been extensively tested with MFP and details can be seen [Compatibility tests for iOS 11.]({{site.baseurl}}/blog/2017/07/24/compatibility-tests-for-ios-11/).
+Complete features of MobileFirst Platform foundation has been tested on iOS11 seed build for versions v7.1 and v8.0.
-MobileFirst Platform Foundation v7.1, v8.0 has embraced iOS 11 very well except for few UI glitches, we tested following features.
+MobileFirst Platform Foundation v7.1, v8.0  is compatible with iOS 11 and all the functions works fine with the exception of a few UI glitches.
+The following features have been extensively tested

 * OAuth authorization flow
 * Adapters